floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_httpbasic.md

 order: 200
 layout: docs
 edition: community
-description: How to set up HTTP Basic Authentication on the REST layer of Elasticsearch with Search Guard.
+description: How to set up HTTP Basic Authentication on the REST layer of OpenSearch/Elasticsearch with Search Guard.
 ---
 <!---
 Copyright 2020 floragunn GmbH
 -->

-# Elasticsearch HTTP Basic Authentication
+# HTTP Basic Authentication
 {: .no_toc}

 In order to set up HTTP Basic authentication, you just need to enable it in the http_authenticator section of the configuration: